shield-xrpfinance/shieldfinance/docs/introduction.md

 - **Xaman (XUMM)**: Native XRP Ledger wallet with QR code signing
 - **WalletConnect**: Multi-wallet support for broader accessibility
 - **Real Transaction Signing**: All deposits, withdrawals, and claims use actual blockchain transactions
+- **Wallet-Scoped Security**: All transaction data is tied to your wallet address - you can only access your own data

 ### 💰 Multi-Asset Vaults
 Choose from various vault strategies: